openprov/ssi-consultancy/InteroperabilityTestHarness.md

   - Command-line argument list with input and output files represented by tokens e.g. [-infile, PROV_INPUT, -outfile, PROV_OUTPUT]
   - Input formats e.g. [provn, ttl, trig, provx, json]
   - Output formats e.g. [provn, ttl, trig, provx, json]

+**Implementation - command-line component configuration**

+* Removed notion of path to executable and executable name.
+* Now have single executable.
+It can be prefixed by its full path if desired.

 Sub-classes can replace the tokens with the output format, input and output file names when constructing the command to invoke.
 Providing command-line arguments in this way allows for additional command-line arguments (e.g. to set logging verbosity) to be added by updating the configuration, rather than editing the source code.